 Early Life

-Donald M. "Bubba" Cathy was born on April 22, 1954, into a family of entrepreneurs.
-His father, S. Truett Cathy, founded the Chick-fil-A restaurant chain.
-Bubba grew up immersed in the restaurant business, gaining early experience by managing a Chick-fil-A location at the Southlake Mall in Morrow, Georgia, prior to attending college.
-He is the younger brother of Dan T. Cathy.
+Donald M. "Bubba" Cathy was born into a family of entrepreneurs.
+His father, S. Truett Cathy, founded Chick-fil-A, and Bubba grew up in the restaurant business, operating a Chick-fil-A in Morrow, Georgia's Southlake Mall prior to attending college.
+He is the younger brother of Dan T. Cathy, the current chairman and CEO of Chick-fil-A. Bubba earned a bachelor's degree in marketing from Samford University.

 Rise to Success